cashubtc/nuts/tests/28-tests.md

 # Parity is mismatched (Schnorr even-Y lifted), so use negated derivation key for slot
 ```

-## Taproot secrets (v3): the slot map
+## Nutroot secrets (v3): the slot map

-Vectors for the [v3 slot map](../28.md#taproot-secrets-v3-keysets).
+Vectors for the [v3 slot map](../28.md#nutroot-secrets-v3-keysets).
 The keys are the well-known small test keys: the receiver's static key is `3`, the leaf key owner's static key is `4`, the sender's ephemeral is `5`.
 Slot `0` blinds the receiver's static key into the internal key; slot `1` is the first leaf key, here tagged blind-me.

 ```json
 {